HONORS COLLEGE FELLOWS

 - Welcomes the student as a member of the academic community, encourages the student to identify with that community, and develops a relationship with the student that fosters such identification;

 - Encourages the student to pursue academic excellence;

 - Serves as a source of information about the department, the campus, graduate school, and careers;

 - Helps the student develop academic or professional goals and strategies for achieving them;

 - Serves as a sponsor and advocate for the student by encouraging the student to take advantage of academic opportunities, calling departmental colleagues’ attention to the student’s abilities, writing letters of recommendation, etc.;

 - Identifies highly talented students at the earliest possible stage and calls them to the attention of the department and the Honors College;

 - Encourages outstanding students to apply for major awards (e.g., Fulbright, Marshall, Mellon, NSF, Rhodes, Truman, etc.) and helps them become competitive for such awards;

 - Serves as an ambassador for the Honors College in his or her home department, college, and across the campus;

-- Supports the Honors College through occasional service (e.g., serving as an interviewer during college admissions events, serving on scholarship or grant selection committees); and
+- Supports the Honors College through occasional service (e.g., serving on scholarship or grant selection committees); and

 - Supports the Honors College and student advisees by attending Honors College academic and social events as time permits.